cournape/Bento/doc/source/faq.rst

       but knowing the install prefix at build time is often useful.
     - There is no developer documentation, and what consitutes public API is not documented either.
-Consequently, every non trivial distutils extension relies on internal details, and as such are inherently fragile.
+Consequently, every non trivial distutils extension relies on internal details, and as such are fragile.
     - Extending by inheritence does not work well: when two modules A and B extend distutils, it becomes difficult for B to reuse A (for example, dealing with setuptools in numpy.distutils extensions has been a constant source of bugs).
-    - Customizing compilation flags, and more generally some tools involved in compilation is way too complicated.
-For example, adding a new tool in the build chain requires rewriting the build command - this is insane.
+    - Customizing compilation flags, and more generally some tools involved in compilation is too complicated.
+For example, adding a new tool in the build chain requires rewriting the build command, which is aggravated by the previous issue.
+We believe fixing this would end up to rewriting the whole thing.
-    - Improving distutils to handle dependencies automatically (rebuild only the necessary .c files) is difficult because of the way distutils is designed (build split across different commands, which may be re-executed)
+    - Improving distutils to handle dependencies automatically (rebuild only the necessary .c files) is difficult because of the way distutils is designed (build split across different commands, which may be re-executed).
-    - The codebase quality is horrible
+    - The codebase quality is horrible.
+Subclasses don't share the same interface, numerous attributes are added on the fly, etc...

+Overall, there is little to save in the current codebase.
 Given the relatively small size of distutils code, the only asset is its "API", but fixing what's wrong with distutils precisely means breaking the API.
 As such, a new tool written from scratch, but taking inspiration of existing tools elsewhere is much more likely to be an actual improvement.

-We also believe that transition and backward compatibility can actually be better achieved through conversions tools.

-Finally, the current development happening on distutils-sig is mainly the work of web-developers, who have a different vision of what packaging means.
-Most of their goals are specific to web-development needs, often against known good practices for packaging elsewhere.

 What about distutils2 ?
 =======================

-We believe that most efforts in distutils2 are peripherical to the core issues, and won't improve the situation.
+We believe that most efforts in distutils2 are peripherical to the core issues as described above, and won't improve the situation for the scipy community.
+We will implement the distutils-related PEP pushed by the distutils2 team on a case per case basis.

 What are the goals of bento ?
 =============================